stephw-tib/pid4nfdi-training/docs/source/orcid.rst

 ORCID for Research Organizations
 --------------------------------

-The website of the German ORCID DE consortium provides information for research organizations on membership with ORCID (German language only):
+The website of the German ORCID DE consortium provides specific information for research organizations on membership with ORCID (German language only):

   * What do I need to know about the ORCID DE consortium to get started as a member? `Über das Konsortium <https://www.orcid-de.org/konsortium/ueber-das-konsortium>`_
   * How to become a member of the German ORCID DE consortium? `Mitglied werden <https://www.orcid-de.org/konsortium/mitglied-werden>`_